Nios Study Material

 • These are tiny, sap-sucking insects that may become abundant in vegetable and ornamental plantings, especially during warm weather

-• It is naturally distributed in Belize, Guatemala, and Mexico (Martin, 2008), and subsequently, it has spread to 22 other countries in Central and South America.
+• It naturally occurs in Belize, Guatemala, and Mexico (Martin, 2008) and has subsequently spread to 22 other countries in Central and South America.

 • It mainly infests coconut palms and other broad-leaved hosts in its native range